 Professional photos by our group photographer who will be with us for some of the events and the street parade.

 Professional makeup for the street parade to make sure you are photo ready while on the road.

 Day 01: Arrival in Jamaica, meet and greet

 You arrive on the beautiful island of Jamaica to begin your week of fun and no sleep.
-We pick you up from Maurice Bishop International Airport and take you to your accommodation to get settled in.
+We pick you up from the airport and take you to your accommodation to get settled in.
 Then we gather the group together and start creating lasting friendships.